gmc-code/PC-microbit-micropython/docs/bots/Maqueen/Maqueen_motors.rst

 | ``right()`` and ``right(1, 25)`` and ``right(speed=1, radius=25)`` all set the speed to 1 with radius 25cm.
 | ``right(2, 50, 1000)`` and ``right(2, radius=50, duration=1000)`` and ``right(speed=2, radius=50, duration=1000)`` all set the speed to 2 with a right turn of radius 50cm for 1sec.

-| The code below, ``right(speed=2, radius=40, duration=3000)``, drives the buggy forwards at speed 2 while it turns right in a circular path of approximate radius 40 cm for 3 secs.
+| The code below, ``right(speed=2, radius=40, duration=3000)``, drives the buggy forward at speed 2 while it turns right in a circular path of approximate radius 40 cm for 3 secs.

 .. code-block:: python